hivian/Android-Compose-MVVM/README.md

 </p>

 <p align="center">
-  A demo app built with Kotlin, using Jetpack Compose and based on MVVM architecture. <br/>
+  A demo app built with Kotlin, using Jetpack Compose and based on clean architecture and MVVM pattern. <br/>
   Data fetched from https://randomuser.me api and saved to Android database
 </p>